Building a Kea testbed with NETCONF

 Configuring Netopeer2

 To authenticate to the netopeer2 daemon, you will need a set of SSH credentials (public/private keypair).
-It is highly recommended that you create a separate set of credentials than those that you use elsewhere:
+It is highly recommended that you create a separate set of credentials from those that you use elsewhere:

 $ ssh-keygen